leon-thomm/Ryven/docs/README.md

 ### Controls

+#### Stylus Support
 Note that pyScript is also optimized for use with convertible notebooks/tablets using a stylus pen.
-You can edit your flows and add handwritten notes using a stylus.
-Here, I will just cover standard desktop controls for now.
+You can use stylus pens for either editing your flows or to add handwritten notes.
+In the top right corner, you can spcify your actions.
+Be aware, that there may be bugs.

 #### Zoom